Is it possible that using certain supplements can help improve the function of your thyroid?

 Supplements such as probiotics, fish oil, CoQ10, Vitamin D, multivitamins, and so on are used by the vast majority of people (perhaps even you reading this).

 The studies which show that supplements work tend to be somewhat conflicting with some studies showing positive results and others not showing any at all.

-I think it's better to look at supplements as a potential therapy which can work in some cases (but not all) and something that should be considered for most people.
+I think it’s better to look at supplements as a potential therapy that can work in some cases (but not all) and something that should be considered for most people.